AgResearch/tardis/README.rst

 tardis
 ======

+*tardis* simplifies pipeline development by: encapsulating the details of launching jobs on the underlying cluster; ensuring that tasks launched on the cluster complete synchronously within the context of the pipeline; ensuring that any errors returned by subtasks (for example one chunk of a file), bubble up to appear as an error status for the job as a whole.

-*tardis* supports a relatively more interactive than batch style of use of HPC compute resources, in the sense that it supports entering a foreground shell command to execute a task in parallel on a cluster, just as one would enter a foreground command to run an application
+*tardis* also supports a relatively more interactive than batch style of use of HPC compute resources, in the sense that it supports entering a foreground shell command to execute a task in parallel on a cluster, just as one would enter a foreground command to run an application